Maximal curves with respect to quadratic extensions over finite fields: Ihara-maximal curves

-\begin{proof} For the first implication $(i) \Rightarrow (ii)$, it is sufficient to notice that the original proof of Ihara (\cite{Ihara}) rests on three inequalities, namely a quadratic inequality, the arithmetic inequality $N_1 \leq N_2$ and the Cauchy-Schwarz inequality $g\sum_{j=1}^g\alpha_j^2\geq \bigl(\sum_{j=1}^g \alpha_j\bigr)^2$, where the $\alpha_j$'s are the real parts of the Frobenius eigenvalues of $X$.
-When $X$ is Ihara-maximal, they all become equalities.
+When $X$ is Ihara-maximal, the three inequalities become equalities.
 But the equality $N_1=N_2$ defines the Diophantine-stability.
-And the Cauchy-Schwarz inequality becomes an equality if and only if the $\alpha_j$'s are all equal, which characterizes DM-curves by Proposition \ref{Alpha}.
+And the Cauchy-Schwarz inequality becomes an equality if and only if the $\alpha_j$'s are all equal, which characterizes HP-maximal curves by Proposition \ref{Alpha}.